-- 7. Which Graduate Studies Committee will be responsible for the annual review of the student? - 8.
-When approximately will the student's first formal review take place and what are the local requirements for the review?
+7. One Graduate Studies Committee has to be responsible for the annual review of the student.

+8. Note when approximately the first formal review will take place and the requirements for the review.

 Leave

 9. How will any absence longer than one month on the part of either supervisor or research student be managed, should such circumstances arise?